alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 {
     "sreId": "The <SRE ID> that you decided on above (eg. 'sandbox').", "tier": "The data classification tier for the SRE.
 This controls the outbound network restrictions on the SRE and which mirror set the SRE is peered with", "nexus": "[Optional, Bool] Whether to use a Nexus repository as a proxy to PyPi and CRAN.
-Defaults to true if tier is 2 and false otherwise."
-    "shmId": "The <SHM ID> that you decided on above (eg. 'testa').", "subscriptionName": "Azure subscription that the SRE will be deployed into.", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environment.
+Defaults to true if tier is 2 and false otherwise.", "shmId": "The <SHM ID> that you decided on above (eg. 'testa').", "subscriptionName": "Azure subscription that the SRE will be deployed into.", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environment.
 See below for suggestion on how to set this",